On International Girl Child Day

 - plus the freedom to make her own choices, boldness, independence, maturity

-- I can hand-her-down my favorite dresses/jewelry/shoes and relive my younger days (in spite of my obsessive possessiveness)
+- I can hand her down my favorite dresses/jewelry/shoes and relive my younger days (despite my obsessive possessiveness)

 - I can be the cool mom that her friends are jealous of!

 - having to always look out for her safety anywhere in this country at any time of the day or night